 The dates for the site visit are arranged by the QEO in consultation with the Unit.
 This has important implications for the timing of all other activities.
 In particular, in order to give everyone involved the opportunity to clear their diaries, the membership of the PRG is arranged as early as possible and the dates for the site visit are fixed.
 All members of the Unit are expected to be available for the duration of the site visit.
-It is important also that the PRG meets with undergraduate and postgraduate students during the site-visit.
 Prior to and following the site visit, all contact with the Review Group will be conducted through the QEO.

 Two rooms will be booked by the QEO for the site visit.
 One room will be the base-room for the PRG and meetings with stakeholders will also take place here.
-Documents such as management reports, sample exam papers/scripts, and any other relevant material should be made available to the Review Group in the base-room.
+Documents such as management reports, and any other relevant material should be made available to the Review Group in the base-room.
 The second room will be a waiting/briefing room for stakeholders.
 Catering, AV requirements, room layout etc. for the PRG will be co-ordinated by the QEO through Conference and Events.